RafaelMacielDev/javascriptes6-adv-tests-mocha/README.md

 </h1>

 <h3 align="justify">
 Didactic demonstration of advanced JavaScripty ES6 tests with mocha.
-Credits for the Digital Innovation One Essential ES6 JavaScript module.
+Credits for the Digital Innovation One JavaScript ES6 Advanced module.
 </h3>

 <br>